 Cesky Krumlov is a medieval castle town that is often called a pocket-sized Prague — but it doesn’t share the same “touristy” feel as Prague.
 It’s a great place to spend a day and there is enough to see if you want to stay overnight.
 It’s about a 3-hour direct bus ride (less than $10 via Student Agency Bus) or a 2.5-3.5 hour train ride.

 This medieval town is located 50 miles east of Prague and is most famous for Sedlec Ossuary —aka the Bone Church that contains the bones of over 70,000 people.

-While Prague and Cesky Krumlov get all the tourism love, Olomouc is actually one of those hidden gems that has next to no tourists.
-It’s also home to Czech Republic’s second largest university to there are a ton of students and prices are cheap.
+While Prague and Cesky Krumlov get all the tourism love, Olomouc is actually one of those hidden gems that have next to no tourists.
+It’s also home to Czech Republic’s second largest university so there are a ton of students and prices are cheap.
 It’s not a bad place to spend a day.

 Need some packing help?
 Check out these helpful articles that we wrote for tips and advice for packing for your trip.

 - Backpacking Europe Packing List For Women – Our famous packing list that’s specifically for the ladies.